Bathing Babies (cont.)

-- Place your supplies within easy reach of the bathing area.
+- Place any supplies within easy reach of the bathing area.

-- Gently slip your baby into the tub or sink.
+- Gently slip the baby into the tub or sink.
 Support the neck and head with

-- Once or twice a week, wash your baby's scalp using mild baby soap or baby shampoo.
+- Once or twice a week, wash the baby's scalp using mild baby soap or baby shampoo.
 Rinse very thoroughly and towel dry.

 - Wrap baby in a towel, pat dry.